hortonworks/data-tutorials/tutorials/hdp/getting-started-with-druid/tutorial-3.md

 ![wikiticker-running-tasks](assets/images/wikiticker-running-task.jpg)

+> Note: It will take around 5 - 15 minutes for the task to complete.

 If all goes well with this task, then it should finish with the **status SUCCEEDED** in Druid Overlord UI.
 Visit "Task log" to troubleshoot problems if anything goes wrong.

 ![wikiticker-completed-task](assets/images/wikiticker-completed-task.jpg)